lvneeee/vuoncuaviet/content/Learning_Journey/SQL/SELECT_and_FROM.md

 ---
 title: "My First SQL Concepts: SELECT and FROM"
 tag:
   - SQL
   - Beginner
+  - Query
+  - Syntax
 ---

 > Every SQL query starts with two fundamental components: `SELECT` and `FROM`.
 Think of it like asking a librarian: "I want to see (`SELECT`) specific information from (`FROM`) this particular book (`TABLE`)."